 Affordable Car Insurance in Sault Ste.
 Marie Ontario

 As with the rest of Ontario, all vehicles driving in Sault Ste.
 Marie requires statutory auto insurance coverage.
 Without this minimum level of insurance, owners and drivers could be fined up to $50,000.
 The chief concern of statutory coverage involves the protection of third parties when a driver is at fault in an accident.
 Ontario retains the right for accident victims to sue for damages as well as loss.
 The province’s minimum coverage includes a provision for $200,000 of liability insurance as well as accident benefit and other protection.

 This liability amount hasn’t kept pace with rising settlement costs in serious accidents.
 For some time now, it’s been a popular option for motorists to increase the liability portion to $500,000 or beyond.
 The additional amount of coverage usually doesn’t add much to the overall cost of an auto policy.
 Since an under-insured driver is responsible for settlement amounts in excess of insurance coverage, it’s much more affordable to spring for liability insurance extensions.

 Collision and Comprehensive Insurance

-Statutory auto insurance coverage has few provisions for repair or replacement of the vehicle itself.
+Statutory auto insurance coverage has few provisions for the repair or replacement of the vehicle itself.
 There are certain circumstances where damage from an accident is covered by insurance, but generally, if a driver is at fault, there is none.
 Most motorists expect car insurance to fix or replace their vehicle in the event of an accident, so, to be covered in the greatest number of cases, optional insurance closes the gaps.